 A Guide to U-M Technology Resources & Services

-This is a short guide to many of the IT services and resources you will have at your fingertips while at Michigan.
+This is a short guide for faculty, staff, and researchers to many of the IT services and resources you have at your fingertips at the University of Michigan.

 You automatically receive standard computing services, which includes email, printing allotments, online storage options, and more.